philbuchanan/Accordion-Shortcodes/readme.txt

 * Now compatible up to WordPress 4.3

 = 2.2.3 =
-FIXED: A bug where the content editor would break in custom post types.
+FIXED: A bug where the content editor would break in custom post types

 = 2.2.1 =
-FIXED: A bug where setting both scroll and openfirst would scroll the window without user interaction.
+FIXED: A bug where setting both scroll and openfirst would scroll the window without user interaction

 = 2.2 =
 * NEW: Accessible for users requiring tabbed keyboard navigation control (this took way too long)
 * NEW: A classname of 'read' is now added to accordion item titles as they are opened.
-This allows you to style all read accordion items.
+This allows you to style all read accordion items
-* NEW: Compatibility mode adds a prefix to the shortcodes for themes that already include accordion shortcodes with matching names.
+* NEW: Compatibility mode adds a prefix to the shortcodes for themes that already include accordion shortcodes with matching names
-* FIXED: Animation queue not clearing.
+* FIXED: Animation queue not clearing
 * Now compatible up to WordPress 4.2

 = 2.1.1 =